 - Every opportunity to further develop your competencies.
 You continue to grow and develop in your position, because we encourage lifelong learning through training courses, webinars, conferences, workshops, etc.

 - We strongly encourage initiative and creativity.

 In addition to a great job in a pleasant collegial atmosphere and an attractive PhD grant amount with generous insurance, the VUB offers its employees numerous other benefits (e.g. exceptional leave scheme, reimbursement of commuting expenses, possibilities to work from home, eco vouchers, discounts via Benefits@Work, 35 days of leave per year for a fulltime contract, quality meals at an attractive price in our campus restaurants, ...).

 - Master’s degree in Physics, Electromechanical Engineering, Applied Mathematics or a diploma recognized as equivalent by competent university authorities.

 - You have a keen interest to conduct ground-breaking research in the fields of applied Photonics and Mechatronics and the ambition to obtain a PhD in Engineering.

 - Excellent experimental and computational skills are required.
 Experience with fiber optic sensors is a plus.

 - Proficiency in both spoken and written English (typically CEFR level C1 or equivalent) is required.
 The candidate will have the opportunity to take evening classes in English to improve his/her language skills if needed.

 - You look forward to transfer your knowledge and insights to students at Master level with great enthusiasm.

-- The candidates should be prepared to travel within Flanders in the frame of research collaborations and potentially worldwide for participation to conferences.
+- The candidates should be prepared to travel within Flanders in the frame of research collaborations and potentially worldwide for participation in conferences.